antmicro/signal-integrity-test-board/README.md

 ## Overview

 This project contains open hardware design files for a test board implementing various routing topologies.
-The board can be used for calibrating and comparing measurements of signal propagation properties with Vector Network Analyzers (VNA's).
+The board can be used for calibrating and comparing measurements of signal propagation properties with Vector Network Analyzers (VNAs).
-It can also be used for doing SI, EMI, EMC simulations with field solvers.
+It can also be used for SI, EMI or EMC simulations with field solvers.
 The board was designed in KiCad 6.x.

 ## Project structure

-The main directory contains the KiCad design files, LICENSE and README.
+The main directory contains the KiCad design files, a LICENSE and a README.
 The remaining files are stored in the following directories:

 * ``img`` - contains graphics for this README
 * ``doc`` - contains generated schematics and other documentation
 * ``lib`` - contains KiCad component library
-* ``assets`` - contains visual content used for showcasing the board at [Open Hardware Portal(https://openhardware.antmicro.com)
+* ``assets`` - contains visual content used for showcasing the board on [Open Hardware Portal](https://openhardware.antmicro.com)

 ## Key features